-Historical romance author Brenda B. Taylor sits for an interview today.
+Today historical romance author Brenda B. Taylor sits down with us for an interview.
 Learn more about Brenda and her books at her website.

 When did you realize you wanted to write novels?